Updated: Nov 2, 2022

-It has no say about how a person goes about doing his or her job.
+It has no say in how a person does his or her job.

 The employee is delivering a service that is not part of the company's regular operations.

-The employee maintains a separate corporation, trade, or occupation from that of the employer on a regular basis.
+The employee regularly maintains a separate corporation, trade, or occupation from the employer.

 Termination for ulterior motives: An employer could fire an at-will employee for "cause" when the real reason for termination was discrimination based on race, sexual orientation, or another protected class.
 Suppose the employee may demonstrate that his or her protected status played a major role in the firing.
 In that case, he or she may be entitled to back pay, damages, and reinstatement through a wrongful termination lawsuit.

-The following are some examples of working circumstances that may lead to a constructive discharge claim: your employer cut your hours or reduced your pay without cause, or your employer forced you to resign due to mistreatment.
-It should be remembered that resigning rather than being fired due to unfair working conditions can result in the loss of certain rights provided to terminated workers, such as unemployment insurance and the right to file a wrongful termination lawsuit against your employer.
+Examples of working circumstances may lead to a constructive discharge claim: your employer cut your hours or reduced your pay without cause, or your employer forced you to resign due to mistreatment.
+It should be remembered that resigning rather than being fired due to unfair working conditions can result in the loss of certain rights provided to terminated workers, such as unemployment insurance and the right to file a California wrongful termination lawsuit against your employer.